richardcrng/fireactive/website/docs/schema/boolean.md

 ## Configuration
 A schema property can have a *default* value, **and/or** be *optional*.

-In either case, if the property has a default value and/or is optional, it does not need to be supplied when the ActiveRecord is created.
+In either case, if the property has a default value and/or is optional, it does not need to be supplied when the ActiveDocument is created.

 Default values are used when a field's value would otherwise be `undefined`.